arifakokab/parkinsons-vocal-biomarker-app/README.md

 # Parkinsons-Vocal-Biomarker-App

 **Parkinsons-Vocal-Biomarker-App** is a two-part system that turns short sustained “aaah” recordings into actionable signals for Parkinson’s care.
-The goal is twofold: (1) provide a fast, feature-based **screening** path that’s simple enough to deploy on the web, and (2) explore **progression monitoring** by forecasting visit-to-visit changes in clinician-rated motor\_UPDRS for already-diagnosed patients.
+The final Project Technical Report is available in this repository that goes into detail.
+The goal of this project is twofold: (1) provide a fast, feature-based **screening** path that’s simple enough to deploy on the web, and (2) explore **progression monitoring** by forecasting visit-to-visit changes in clinician-rated motor\_UPDRS for already-diagnosed patients.

 * **Part 1 — Classifier (screening):** A Random Forest on robust dysphonia features (jitter, shimmer, HNR, pitch stats) that proves the voice → features → inference pipeline and serves as the deployable demo.
 * **Part 2 — Severity progression:** A compact BiGRU+1D-CNN that predicts next-visit Δmotor\_UPDRS to help flag sudden or unusual shifts during ongoing treatment (research-grade; not a diagnostic tool).